ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 ## System Architecture

-This high-level block diagram of the BioSignal system is shown below.
+This high-level block diagram of the BioSignal PCB System is shown below.
 Note that the purple components are part of the biological emissions stage while the orange components are part of the electronics stage.
 All orange components require 5V for power.

 <p align="center">
  <img src="./Images/block.png" alt="block" width="450"/>